AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 **Load curve demand estimation**

 There are two key methods for operating load curve demand:

 *  Using software tools such as RAMP which is a bottom-up stochastic model for the generation of high-resolution multi-energy profiles, conceived for application in contexts where only rough information about users' behaviour is obtainable.
 Those may range from remote villages to whole countries as well as informal settlements.
-*  Using the advanced features integrated into MicroGridsPy which allows to use built-in archetypes referring referring to rural villages in Sub-Saharan
+*  Using the advanced features integrated into MicroGridsPy which allows to use built-in archetypes referring to rural villages in Sub-Saharan
    Africa at different latitudes.